Code-Institute-Submissions/madatoo-backyard-plants-ms3_MayResub/README.md

 - MongoDB to store created data inside backyard plants database
 - Flask for developing web application
 - jQuery - to initialize Materialize CSS components.
-- Randomkeygen - used for generate the random secret key for database
+- Randomkeygen - used for generate the random secret key for database.
-- Google Fonts - used for fonts on website
+- Google Fonts - used for fonts on website.
-- Font Awesome - used for Icons.
+- Font Awesome - used for Icons on page.
 - Materialize CSS - Used for elements, components and styling of the page.
-- Balsamic - to creates of the Wireframes.
+- Balsamic - to create of the Wireframes.
 - Freelogodesign - for design logo for this project.
 - Favicon - for convert the logo into favicons.
-- GitHub - Used for hosting the code, and version control.
+- GitHub - used for hosting the code, and version control.
-- Notion - for project management
+- Notion - for project management.
 - MS Excel - for storing prepared data for database.
 - MS Word - for language validation (English isn't my first language).